3RD-Maple/SpeedTool/README.md

 Support for other graphics platforms will be added in near future

-> **ℹ️ NOTE ℹ️** Some games might be imopssible to inject to, due to anti-cheat software or other game-specific implementation quircks.
-Please note that we can only test games that we have in out possesion.
+> **ℹ️ NOTE ℹ️** Some games might be impossible to inject to, due to anti-cheat software or other game-specific implementation quirks.
+Please note that we can only test games that we have in our possession.

 ## Building